fobordo/election-analysis/README.md

     # Save the winning candidate's name to the text file
     txt_file.write(winning_candidate_summary)
   ```
-  The resulting election analysis text file, `election_analysis.txt` now included the county with the winning candidate summary:
+  The election analysis text file, `election_analysis.txt`, now included the county with the winning candidate summary:

   ```
   Election Results